Revisiting the Jones eigenproblem in fluid-structure interaction: Introduction

+Our focus in this paper is the eigenvalue problem \autoref{Introjones}.
+We notice that \autoref{eq:introjones1} and \autoref{eq:introjones2} together define a standard eigenvalue problem (we call this the {\it traction eigenvalue problem}) for the Lam\'e operator $\mathcal{L}$ on $\Omega$, analogous to the Neumann eigenvalue problem for the Laplacian.
 The traction eigenvalue problem has been extensively studied and has numerous applications in mechanical engineering; the existence of a countable discrete spectrum for Lipschitz domains is well-established (see, e.g. \cite{ref:knops1971}).
 However, the problem under consideration in the present article asks: do there exist traction eigenmodes which additionally satisfy \autoref{eq:introjones3}?
 This constraint intimately couples the geometry of the domain with the Jones eigenmode; in essence, the only traction modes which are also Jones modes are those which are purely tangential to the boundary.

 Not much is known about the Jones eigenvalue problem itself.
 As mentioned, the most intriguing feature of this problem is its dependence on the boundary of the domain.
-An influential paper \cite{ref:harge1990} shows that for almost any 3D domain with $C^\infty$ boundary, there can be no modes with free traction and zero normal component on the boundary that solve the Jones eigenvalue problem.
+An influential paper \cite{ref:harge1990} showed that for almost any 3D domain with $C^\infty$ boundary, there can be no modes with free traction and zero normal component on the boundary that solve the Jones eigenvalue problem.
 The central claim in this paper was established in a fairly narrow setting - for instance, the analysis cannot extend to domains with corners - yet perhaps the main theorem served to deter further investigations.
-Likewise, \cite{ref:natroshvili2005} shows that smooth 3D domains having two flat non-parallel manifolds of the boundary cannot support a non-trivial divergence-free mode.
+Likewise, \cite{ref:natroshvili2005} showed that smooth 3D domains having two flat non-parallel manifolds of the boundary cannot support a non-trivial divergence-free Jones mode.
 Even though the authors claim these kind of deformations are Jones eigenvectors, we note that the full eigenproblem \autoref{eq:introjones1} does not impose the condition on the divergence.
-Therefore, the result in \cite{ref:natroshvili2005} is only excludes a subset of possible Jones modes.